LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 While tracing, the debugger will pause for user input at each leashed port, printing an informative message.
 Each trace line starts with the port, followed by the goal invocation number, followed by the goal.
-The invocation numbers are unique and allows us to correlate the ports used for a goal.
+The invocation numbers are unique and allow us to correlate the ports used for a goal.
-In the output above, you can see for example that the goal ``::female(_1082)`` succeeds with the answer ``::female(morticia)``.
+In the output above, you can see, for example, that the goal ``::female(_1082)`` succeeds with the answer ``::female(morticia)``.
 The debugger also provides determinism information by prefixing the ``exit`` port with a ``*`` character when a call succeeds with choice-points pending, thus indicating that there